Willyboy100/Portfolio/README.md

 **Predictive Analytic Report on Life Expectancy**
 ![image](LIfe Expectancy Analytic Report.png)
+A well-presented analytic report that creates a clear overview of the life expectancy and mortality rate of the population; using a dashboard with charts and graphs etc. to narrate the perspective.

 **Predictive Modeling and Hypothesis Testing on the efficiency of delivery**
 ![image](Delivery Analytic report.png)
 A comprehensive analytic report on the efficiency of delivery from a courier company.
 Presenting insights into the effectiveness of the brand’s ability to deliver products consumers order.